Steve-Fenton/stevefenton.co.uk/src/pages/blog/2012/11/using-code-contracts-to-separate-your-concerns.md

     - C-Sharp
 ---

-I’m not going to talk to much about this one, I’m just going to show you an example because in the case of Code Contracts, the actual code speaks for itself.
+I'm not going to talk to much about this one, I'm just going to show you an example because in the case of Code Contracts, the actual code speaks for itself.

-The existing code that I’m working on is a simple repository, but I’m sure you’ll see this kind of code in many places in your own applications.
+The existing code that I'm working on is a simple repository, but I'm sure you'll see this kind of code in many places in your own applications.

 Before using code contracts, the Person repository had a Persist method that looked like this: